SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/populate-selectable-columns.md

 # Archive columns - column names

-While it's possible to lookup archive provider columns using the NetServer [documentation reference][1], it's recommended to get **and cache** the columns using the API.
+While it's possible to look up archive provider columns using the NetServer [documentation reference][1], it's recommended to get **and cache** the columns using the API.

 There are 3 types of interesting archive information: